 Check out: Try These Easy No-Bake Dessert Recipes to Satisfy Your Cravings

-2. Smoked Pulled Pork Sandwiches
+3. Smoked Pulled Pork Sandwiches

 Rub a pork shoulder with a smoky spice blend and let your smoker (or slow cooker) do the heavy lifting.
 Shred it, mix with barbecue sauce, and serve on brioche buns with a crunchy slaw topper.
 Pulled pork is one of those 4th of July recipes that’s just as good the next day, if there are leftovers, that is.

-1. Classic Grilled Burgers with a Twist
+2. Classic Grilled Burgers with a Twist

 Nothing screams Independence Day like a perfectly grilled burger, but you can elevate it this year with a DIY burger bar.
-Think chipotle mayo, blue cheese crumbles, grilled pineapple, or fried eggs.
+Think Chipotle mayo, blue cheese crumbles, grilled pineapple, or fried eggs.
 Use quality beef (or a plant-based patty) and toast the buns for that extra crunch.
 These burgers let everyone customize, which makes you the barbecue MVP.

 Also read: Best On the Go Snacks for People with Busy Schedules